nickuhn/bitmap_transformer/README.md

 * g - greenscales the image
 * b - blue scales the image
 * r - red scales the image
+* rd - gives a paletted bitmap random colors, gives a non-paletted bitmap a completely random output